The College of Architecture, Art, and Design

 The Mississippi State University School of Architecture is accredited by the National Architectural Accrediting Board (NAAB).
 The program has been accredited continuously since its inception in 1973.
 In September of 2016, the school was reaccredited for another full, eight-year term.

-The Mississippi State University Building Construction Science Program is candidacy status for accreditation with the American Council for Construction Education (ACCE).
-When accredited, the ACCE will grandfather in previous graduates of the program back to the first graduating class.
+The Mississippi State University Department of Building Construction Science is accredited by the American Council for Construction Education (ACCE).

 In 2004, MSU established the College of Architecture, Art, and Design.
 Previous to this creation, the college was known as the School of Architecture, housing a professional undergraduate program and a nonprofessional Master of Science in Architecture.